 If your dog has had GI issues in the past, or if they could lose a few pounds, opt for white meat instead of dark.
 Finally, avoid feeding too much skin or skin that has been seasoned.

-Pumpkin: Canned pumpkin is very safe for dogs, and can actually aid digestion.
-Although pumpkin pie does not typically contain any ingredients that are toxic to dogs, it typically contains a lot of sugar.
+Canned pumpkin is very safe for dogs, and can actually aid digestion.
+Although pumpkin pie does not typically contain any ingredients that are toxic to dogs, it usually contains a lot of sugar.
 For this reason we do not typically recommend feeding it to your pup.

-Whipped cream: Whipped cream is safe to feed dogs (provided they are not lactose intolerant) in small amounts.
-Think Starbucks Pupaccino!
+Whipped cream is safe to feed dogs (provided they are not lactose intolerant) in small amounts.
+Think Starbucks Puppuccino!

 Other Dishes: Many people like to use Thanksgiving as an outlet for their culinary creativity.
 When trying to decide whether to feed your dog a certain food, take into account the general rules outlined above and apply them to the dish under consideration.

-You may also want to play it safe and read our Six Foods Your Dog Can’t Eat article before making a decision.
-Remember: when in doubt, don’t.
+You may also want to play it safe and read our article on which foods your dog can and can’t eat before making a decision.
+Remember: when in doubt, don’t take chances – only feed the food you are certain is safe for your dog.

 Easy Thanksgiving Leftovers Dinner Recipe for Dogs